silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 (e.g. *3.3.0*, *3.4.0*), until a new major release (e.g. *4.0.0*), at which point it gets removed from the codebase.

-Deprecation notices are enabled by default on dev environment, but can be turned off via either _ss_environment.php or in your _config.php.
+Deprecation notices are enabled by default on dev environment, but can be turned off via either `.env` or in your _config.php.
 Deprecation notices are always disabled on both live and test.